synopsys0/datacollective-python/docs/extend_schema_loading_logic.md

 }
 ```

-A contract violation raises `TaskValidationError`.
+A contract violation emits a `TaskValidationWarning` (via Python's `warnings` module, so it is visible even when package logging is disabled) and the DataFrame is still returned.
 Schemas whose task has no contract (e.g. `OTH`), or with no task at all, load without validation.

 > **Note for registry schemas:** keep the `task` field in existing `schema.yaml`
 > files — older SDK versions still require it.